ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-cloudfront.md

 * Device detection - Redirect or serve different content based on user agent

+* CNAMEs - supports wildcard CNAMES and up to 10 CNAMES total

 configure custom SSL Cert - work with Certification SSL?
 Generic SSL Cert

 #### HTTPS

-If the origin is S3 all requests are made to the distribution will stay the same... request in HTTPS then it will be forwarded via HTTPS.
+If the origin is S3 all requests are made to the distribution will stay the same protocol... so a request in HTTPS then it will be forwarded via HTTPS.
 Custom Origins can be configured to use HTTP only or to match viewer, which will match the user agent protocol.

 ### Cloudfront Reports